-Cash, cash equivalents, and certificates of deposit: For purposes of reporting cash flows, the Foundation considers all demand deposits, money market funds, and highly liquid debt instruments with an original maturity of three months or less to be cash equivalents.
-The Foundation maintains its cash and certificates of deposit in bank deposit accounts which, at times, may exceed Federally insured limits.
-The Foundation believes it is not exposed to any significant credit risk on cash, cash equivalents, and certificates of deposit.
+Cash and cash equivalents: For purposes of reporting cash flows, the Foundation considers all demand deposits, money market funds, and highly liquid debt instruments with an original maturity of three months or less to be cash equivalents.
+The Foundation maintains its cash in bank deposit accounts which, at times, may exceed Federally insured limits.
+The Foundation believes it is not exposed to any significant credit risk on cash and cash equivalents.

 Investments: The Foundation carries investments in marketable securities and investments in debt securities at their fair values in the Statement of Financial Position.
 Unrealized gains and losses are included in the change of net assets in the accompanying Statement of Activities.
-Investment income and gains restricted by donors are reported as increases in unrestricted net assets if the restrictions are met (either a stipulated time period ends or a purpose restriction is accomplished) in the reporting period in which the income and gains are recognized.
+Investment income and gains with donor restrictions are reported as increases in net assets without donor restrictions if the restrictions are met (either a stipulated time period ends or a purpose restriction is accomplished) in the reporting period in which the income and gains are recognized.

 Investment pool: The Foundation maintains master investment accounts for its donor-restricted endowments.
 Realized and unrealized gains and losses from securities in the master investment accounts are allocated to the individual endowments based on the relationship of the value of each endowment to the total value of the master investment accounts, as adjusted for additions to or deductions from those accounts.
-These gains and losses are accounted for in temporarily restricted net asset category that correspond to each endowment unless the temporary restricted net asset category corresponding to endowments is reduced to zero at which time any remaining losses are allocated to unrestricted net assets.
+These gains and losses are accounted for in the net asset category with donor restrictions that corresponds to each endowment.